 Danny is a Senior Software Engineer at InterKnowlogy in Carlsbad, CA. Danny began acquiring his expertise in software engineering at Neumont University in Salt Lake City, Utah where he graduated with a BSCS.
 Danny’s passion for technology has led him throughout the Microsoft Stack including .NET, C#, XAML, and F#.
 Danny has an expertise in NUI (The Natural User Interface) having built numerous multi-touch and gesture based interfaces for software applications across a broad spectrum of devices.
-Currently his passion includes building Metro/WinRT Applications for Windows 8 driven by gesture based interface with the Microsoft Kinect.
-Danny is a Nokia Champion, Microsoft Certified Professional Developer in .NET 4, and a Microsoft MVP for Client Development.
+Currently his passion includes building Windows Universal Apps and WPF Applications driven by gesture interaction using the Microsoft Kinect.
+Danny is a Microsoft MVP for Windows Platform Development and speaks all over Southern California and at devLink.
 When not building beautiful software, Danny is an outdoorsman and family man.
 He loves to camp, hike and mountain bike.
 Follow him on twitter @dannydwarren

 Everyone has a build that makes them happy when it comes to their development machine.
 I particularly love to use Bootable VHDs.
 They allow me extreme flexibility in size, OS, and disposability.
 I know that sounds funny to some, but I burn through a new dev machine almost every 6 months.
 Lately it’s been ever project so the ease is great.
 I’m not going to go in to creating Bootable VHDs in this post, but my fellow InterKnowlogist Travis Schilling has covered it in this blog post.
 The steps work for both Windows 7 and Windows 8.
 I assume they will not change for Windows 10, but I don’t know.

 I’ve followed this process twice in the last 3 months so it’s pretty comprehensive of what I need and do.
 Please do let me know your thoughts, suggestions, alternatives, and what you do!
 Cheers!